Review and computational comparison of adaptive least-squares finite element schemes: Three adaptive algorithms

 The optimal convergence rate of an adaptive algorithm in the full \(H(\ddiv)\) norm for the flux variable requires the reduction of the data approximation error

 The sum of this data error with the residual error estimator from~\eqref{eq:estimator_separate} provides a reliable and efficient error estimator \cite[Thm.~3.1]{MR3296614}

 Since the data error term \(\mu^2(T)\) lacks any prefactor in terms of the mesh-size, its strict reduction in the sense of the axioms of adaptivity remains unclear.
-In order to achieve optimal convergence rates, a separate marking strategy is employed \cite{MR2772091,MR3719030}.
+In order to achieve optimal convergence rates, Algorithm~{\ref{alg:SALSFEM}} (SALSFEM) employs a separate marking strategy \cite{MR2772091,MR3719030}.

 If the residual error estimator \(\eta_\SEP^2(\T)\) dominates the data error \(\mu^2(\T)\), the former is refined by the standard D\"orfler marking and NVB.
 Otherwise, the latter is reduced by a suitable data approximation algorithm.
 The data approximation in Case~B of SALSFEM employs the approximation algorithm (AA) from~\cite{MR3377430}.
-It consists of a slight modification of the Thresholding Second Algorithm (TSA) from~\cite{MR2050076,MR2050077} for the refinement indicator defined for the two children \(T_1\) and \(T_2\) of a bisected parent triangle \(T\) by
+It consists of a slight modification of the Thresholding Second Algorithm (TSA) from~\cite{MR2050076} and utilises binary bins to guarantee linear computational complexity \cite[Rem.~5.3]{MR2050076}.
+The algorithm considers the refinement indicator \(\widetilde\mu(T_j)\) for the two children \(T_1\) and \(T_2\) of a bisected parent triangle \(T\) defined, for \(j = 1,2\), by